1.5 C

 Design a Delightful Outdoor Space

 You bought your motorhome to see more of the outside world.
-When you’re parked up, you want to relax in the fresh air or fire up the BBQ.
-That’s why it pays to design a versatile outdoor space that you can set up with ease.
+When you’ve parked, you want to relax in the fresh air or fire up the BBQ.
+That’s why designing a versatile outdoor space you can easily set up is another great answer to how to make a small motorhome feel bigger.

 Your awnings are key here, so be sure to invest in high-quality ones.
 Mesh awnings work well to shade you from the sun but still offer a view of the sky.
 Waterproofing is far from their forte, so back them up with a rain cover and UV sunshade for the best of both worlds.

 You can install weatherproof outdoor lighting into your awnings or bring portable lights that stake in the ground or hang from above.
-Solar-powered portables save on batteries, and you can set them up around your campsite for an ambient perimeter.
+Solar-powered portables save on batteries; you can set them up around your campsite for an ambient perimeter.

-Now, you skipped the bold colors inside in exchange for natural light.
-With your outdoor space, feel free to go nuts with eye-catching patterns, polka dots, two-tone stripes, and whatever bizarre styles you can think of.
+Feel free to go nuts with your outdoor space with eye-catching patterns, polka dots, two-tone stripes, and whatever bizarre styles you can think of.
 You will stand out at the campsite, that’s for sure!

 Buy a quality portable grill, a camper-friendly dining set, and maybe a cocktail mixer.
-Fancy something lighter, how about a homemade lemonade kit?
-Go easy on glassware for obvious reasons – there are better composite options out there that keep your food and drink fresh, and they are safer than glass.
+Fancy something lighter?
+Try a homemade lemonade kit.
+Go easy on glassware for obvious reasons – better composite options out there keep your food and drink fresh, and they are safer than glass.

 For darker days and dusks, choose warm LED lights to brighten things up.
 Fluorescents may save you money, but they cast a cool white-blue on everything, and that’s far from cozy.
-Incandescents give a warm glow, but they get hot and use more electricity – this harms your budget and could even be a fire hazard if you cover a bulb up with fabric by accident.
+Incandescents give a warm glow, but they get hot and use more electricity – this harms your budget and could even be a fire hazard if you accidentally cover a bulb with fabric.

-Fit lights in every corner of your motorhome space.
+Another way how to make a small motorhome feel bigger is to fit lights in every corner of your space.
 Central or overhead lighting spreads out in a radial gradient, making the middle of the room bright and the corners gloomy.
-Bright corner LEDs make your interior feel bigger, and they offer ample light, no matter where you sit.
+Bright corner LEDs make your interior feel bigger and offer ample light wherever you sit.

 Invest in Smart Storage Solutions